 FAQ for Plesk Obsidian

 Our top priority is to ensure a smooth and seamless customer journey inside Plesk Obsidian.
-We plan to significantly improve the on-boarding process, update our web stack (MongoDB, MariaDB, PHP composer, improve Docker integration), enhance overall UX in Plesk, and much more.
+We plan to significantly improve the on-boarding process, update our web stack (MariaDB, PHP Composer, improve Docker integration), enhance overall UX in Plesk, and much more.
 We are going to frequently add changes and updates.
 To stay tuned, follow our release notes.

 No, you don't.
 But depending on the type of Plesk license you have, you may need to take additional actions.